 If collaboration is the goal, a well-run meeting or a phone call are your best options.

 In a meeting, more questions can be asked, and more thoughtful, complete, and candid answers can be shared.
-Face-to-face meetings can also allow non-verbal cues and tone of voice to enhance and deepen communication.
+Face-to-face meetings, whether virtual or in person, can also allow non-verbal cues and tone of voice to enhance and deepen communication.

 Unfortunately, meetings have a bad reputation.
 According to Inc. and Fuze, executives consider more than 67% of meetings a failure.